pivotal-cf/docs-pks/nsxt-lb-tkgi-api.hbs.md

     <img src="images/nsxt/api-lb/nsxt-lb-tkgi-api-33.png">
 1. Choose the `tkgs-api` load balancer you just created.
 1. Click the gear icon and select **Attach to a Logical Router**.
-1. Choose a Tier-1 logical router that is attached to TKGI API VMs.
+1. Choose a Tier-1 logical router that is attached to {{ vars.product_short }} API VMs.
     <img src="images/nsxt/api-lb/nsxt-lb-tkgi-api-34.png">
 1. Click **OK**.